Travel.State.Gov >

 Public Transportation: Bahrain has a newly expanded public bus system that extends throughout most of the country.
 A car is still needed to access most locations.

 Taxis are available in Bahrain and are typically arranged by phone.
-Uber also operates in Bahrain.
+Some rideshare apps also operate in Bahrain.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Bahrain, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Bahrain’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Bahrain’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Bahrain’s air carrier operations.
+Further information may be found on the FAA’s safety assessment page.